amillionbouncyballs/PlayStationDiscImageTools/README.md

 `My PS2 Game (PAL) [SLUS-XXXX].iso`

 **Note**: The original files are renamed - we don't duplicate then rename the dupes.

-#### Why?
-Again, because if you play PS2 games on a PS3 then webMAN Mod and such won't pick up the cover images in the XMB unless the disc image name contains the product code / product ID.

 #### Usage
 `python 04_tagPs2IsosWithIDs.py [directory] [--dry-run]`